In 1996, The Johnson Space Center website had this posted:

 Oops, almost forgot that last one.
 The American Institute of Aeronautics and Astronautics is the technical society of aerospace engineers.
 Call them at 1-800-639-2422 and ask them to send you a Student Membership packet.
 Find out if there is a Student Chapter of AIAA (pronounced A, I, Double A) at a college near you, then call and find out when they have meetings.
 Even if you are not a student of the college itself, as a fellow member of the AIAA, they'll be glad to have you attend their meetings.

 What you'll find is that if you show an interest, people will be happy to have you hang around and learn what you can.
-And remember, You've got to send me a patch from your first space mission!
+And remember, You've got to send me the patch from your Astronaut Class in Houston!
 Good luck,

 2000-01-24 This doc: http://SpaceLaunchInfo.Com/astronaut.html 2008-10-29 Edits